open-spaced-repetition/fsrs4anki-helper/README.md

 ## Easy Days

-You can select any day or days from Monday through Sunday to take off.
-Once enabled, the Helper add-on will try to avoid these days when rescheduling.
-On "Reduced" days, you will only have ~50% the usual amount of reviews.
-On "Minimum" days, there will be ~0% reviews.
+The add-on reads Anki's built-in Easy Days configuration (weekly schedule) and applies it when rescheduling cards.
+You need to configure Easy Days in Anki's settings (Deck Options → Easy Days), not in the add-on settings.

+Additionally, the add-on allows you to configure specific dates as easy days.
+You can add specific dates (e.g., holidays, busy periods) through Tools → FSRS Helper → Less Anki on Easy Days → Apply easy days for specific dates, which opens a window where you can manage and apply easy days for specific dates.
+Cards due on these specific dates will be rescheduled to avoid those days.

-**Update**: after Anki 24.11, the easy days feature is built-in.
-So you don't need to configure it in the add-on settings.
+**Note**: After Anki 24.11, the easy days feature is built-in in Anki.
+The add-on reads Anki's Easy Days configuration to ensure consistency when rescheduling cards, allowing you to apply the same easy days settings during the rescheduling process.

 Note: Easy Days only works for cards in the "review" stage.
 Due to technical limitations, FSRS doesn't modify the interval and due date of cards in the "(re)learning" stage.
 And it also doesn't reschedule cards whose interval is less than 3 days.